open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 After this, you will then research the possible solutions or ideas on how to address the issue and write a comment with this information, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
 Someone else will hopefully provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

+Note: It is very important to patiently wait until someone from the OLE confirms to make the change that your issue has brought up before you start working on the issue.
+Check out this example issue that shows the importance of confirmation: [#1465](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1465).

 ## Create a New Branch

 Every time you start to work on an issue you need to create a branch to keep your work on various issues separate from each other.
 Before you create your branch, sync your repo following the process in the [previous step](vi-github-and-repositories.md).
 Then use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
 More documentation on checkout can be found [here.](https://git-scm.com/docs/git-checkout)